Abstracts

 Eligibility

-• Upon abstract submission, all contributors must agree to the NKF embargo policy.
+• Upon abstract submission, all contributors must agree to the NKF Embargo Policy.

 NKF Embargo Policy

-In compliance with the Securities and Exchange Commission's Regulation FD (Fair Disclosure), accepted abstracts are made available to the public on the NKF website and are published in AJKD, ACKD, JRN, or JNSW (dependent on discipline) in advance of the meeting.
+In compliance with the Securities and Exchange Commission's Regulation FD (Fair Disclosure), accepted abstracts are made available to the public on the NKF website and are published in AJKD or JNSW (dependent on discipline) in advance of the meeting.
 Thus, the first release of the abstracts is a public release.
-Coverage of additional research being presented at the NKF Spring Clinical Meetings is under embargo until 8am PT on May 15, 2024.
+Accepted abstracts are embargoed until the time of publication.
+Please note that abstract content published in AJKD or JNSW is copyrighted.
+Rights for reproduction or distribution must be requested through the respective journals.
+Poster content is not formally published within a journal and therefore the rights for reproduction or distribution remain with the author.

 Previous Abstracts